BonnierNews/depsane/README.md

 if a `bin`-object is specified in `package.json` all code reachable from those files will also be included.

-`depsane` is focused on determining which dependedencies that should be present specifically in `dependencies` and `devDependencies`.
+`depsane` is focused on determining which dependencies that should be present specifically in `dependencies` and `devDependencies`.
 It classifies a dependency found in `devDependencies` used in the main code path as missing, and a dependency only used as a devDependency but that is specified in